eugval/sim2real_dynamics_simulation/ReadMe.md

-# Bridging the Gap: A Deep Dive into Zero-Shot Sim-to-Real Transfer for Dynamics
+# Crossing the Gap: A Deep Dive into Zero-Shot Sim-to-Real Transfer for Dynamics

 This Repository contains the code used for training the manipulation policies in simulation, before deploying it to the real world using the ros package found here: https://github.com/eugval/sim2real_dynamics_robot